 Linkage to routine health and social records

-Participant data has been linked with a variety of external data sources (for example, GP records, criminal and civic registration records).
+Participant data has been linked with a variety of external data sources (for example, GP records and education records).

 Many of our original participants have become parents themselves.
-We are now collecting information about the health and lives of their children, extending ALSPAC to become a unique three-generation study.
+We are now collecting information about the health and lives of their children (G2), extending ALSPAC to become a unique three-generation study.